If Relocation Impacts Your Parenting Plan, Contact a Seattle Child Custody Attorney

 In today’s world it is not uncommon for a divorced parent to move to a new residence, be it for a new job, to find more affordable housing, to join a new partner, or for another reason.
 However, such a move can potentially impact the rights and responsibilities of both parents under the parenting plan.
-For that reason, before making such a move you should consult with your Seattle family lawyer.
+For that reason, before making such a move you should consult with your Seattle child custody attorney.
 They can help you comply with the process Washington has put in place.
 This relocation process needs to be followed any time a parent is moving the primary residence of the child outside of the current school district.

 Washington Notice Requirement for Relocation